How Do I Enable Versioning on an AWS S3 Bucket?

 In this guide, we’ll walk you through the process of enabling versioning on an AWS S3 bucket.
-Versioning allows you to preserve, retrieve, and restore every version of every object stored in your S3 bucket.
+Versioning is a powerful feature that allows you to preserve, retrieve, and restore every version of every object stored in your S3 bucket.
+This can be crucial for data recovery and maintaining the integrity of stored data.

 Here’s how to define an S3 bucket with versioning enabled: